 Study Rooms

-There are three group study rooms in the library, and each has a TV and DVD player.
-There is also a silent study room.
+There are four group study rooms in the library, and each has a TV and DVD player.
+Three of the four rooms have a projector and a screen.
+There is also a silent study room on the main floor.